-10% DISCOUNT FOR MILITARY, VETERANS & SENIORS
+10% DISCOUNT FOR MILITARY, VETERANS & SENIORS ON NEW SERVICES

-There are three main types of termites of concern for property owners in Northeast Florida — Formosan termites, drywood termites, and subterranean termites.
-The vast majority of property owners throughout the United States have only one or two termite varieties to worry about — Florida residents have three to look out for.
-For assistance with pest identification for the type of termites on your property, call a pest exterminator with our company today.
+There are two main types of termites of concern for property owners: Formosan termites and subterranean termites.
+The vast majority of property owners have only one or two termite varieties to worry about, but Florida residents have to look out for both.
+For assistance with pest identification for termites on your property, call a pest exterminator with our company to schedule a termite inspection today.

 Termites are persistent, but so are our termite exterminators.
 We have more than 30 years of experience protecting homes and businesses from termite infestations.
-With our advanced termite control products and practices, termites don’t stand a chance.
+With our advanced termite spray and control products and practices, termites don’t stand a chance.
 Termite control begins with an inspection performed by our professional pest control team.
 We inspect both the inside and outside of the property for any signs of termites and look for potential access points that may lead to a termite infestation in the future.
 Based on our findings, we will create a customized treatment and effectively remove the termites with high-quality termiticides that are registered by the Environmental Protection Agency (EPA).
 To help protect your property against a termite infestation in the future, we offer customized protection plans tailored to the unique needs of your property for defense against termites.

 Termites can enter a property through tiny cracks and holes as small as one-thirtieth of an inch.
 Subterranean termites, for example, typically enter a property from the soil, or above ground, through cracks and holes in expansion joints, voids around brick or plumbing, and along the structure’s foundation.
 Mulch spread over soil nearby a structure’s foundation also serves as an opportunity for termites to enter the property.
-Wooden structures connected to ground, such as wooden porches, offer an easy access point for termites.
+Wooden structures connected to the ground, such as wooden porches, offer an easy access point for termites.
 Homes or businesses with flat roofs, chronic leaks, and other structural moisture-related issues are prone to a high concentration of moisture and, as a result, these properties have an increased likelihood of becoming infested with termites.
 During an inspection, our pest control team can inspect the outer property and inner structure and identify any potential issues which may put the property at risk for developing a termite infestation in the future.